tektoncd/community/teps/0091-verified-task-bundles.md

 Tekton Chains will be updated to skip processing results from any Task that fails verification *by default*.
-Note that this does not change existing behavior because no existing Task Bundle is subject to the verification proposed here, and Task Bundle verification is optional and opt-in by the Pipeline Author.
+Note that this does not change existing behavior because no existing Remote Resource is subject to the verification proposed here, and Remote Resource verification is optional and opt-in by the Pipeline Author.

 The Pipeline Author will be able to provide optional configuration to Tekton